joao-m-lourenco-alpt/advanced-jenkins-training/sql/LAB.md

 7. Retrieve all the information from all the customers from Mexico.

 8. Retrieve all the information from the client with `CustomerID` equals to 1.

+9. Delete all customers from table which city starts by the letter 'L'.

+10. How many customers remain in the table?

+11. Delete all records from the table.

+12. Insert the data provided in the file `customers.csv` in the table `Costumer`.

+13. Retrieve all customers where country is "Germany" and the city is "Berlin" or "Munchen".

+14. Retrieve the contact name and the country of the customers that belong to countries that do not speak portuguese.

+15. Retrieve all the customers order by city.

+16. Retrieve all the customers sorted descending by name.

+17. Update the city and country of the customer with Id=3 to Porto, Portugal respectively.

+18. Update the contact name to "Juan Gonzalez" for all records where country is "Mexico".

+19. Delete the customer with the name "Koniglich Essen" from the table.

+20. Add the column 'Revenue' with type int to the table.

+21. Proceed with the following updates:

+    - CustomerID=1; Revenue=1230
+    - CustomerID=3; Revenue=530
+    - CustomerID=5; Revenue=29
+    - CustomerID=7; Revenue=900
+    - CustomerID=9; Revenue=666

+22. Retrieve the maximum revenue value.

+23. Retrieve the minimum revenue value.

+24. Retrieve the average revenue value.

+25. Retrieve the total value of revenue accomplished by the customers.

+26. Retrive all the customers whith revenue value is NULL.

+27. Update the revenue value to zero (0) to all customers with revenue value NULL

+28. Retrieve the number of customers with revenue value highet that zero (0).

+29. Retrieve all the customers woth a revenue value between 500 and 1000.

+30. Retrieve the number of customers by country, sorted high to low.